 Rob – Corporations dispose of clothing for a variety of reasons, but usually it is to do with brand image in some way.
 For example, if a brand is selling a jacket which bares their logo for £400, they wouldn’t necessarily want to give this away as it may end up in the hands of someone they wouldn’t consider to be their target audience.
 They also wouldn’t want previous customers who have spent that amount on the jacket to be left with bitter feelings towards them.
 Brands also usually want their collections to be as fresh as possible, with end of season sales to make way for new season stock.
 If they don’t sell out of a piece during the sale however, they wouldn’t then continue to offer it at full price.
 Some brands will simply opt to dispose of the goods, so they don’t detract from their new range.
 Unfortunately, the above practices are not in the interests of sustainable fashion, and brands need to be educated as to the alternatives to these practices.

-Q4 – Corporations should be leading the way in recycling clothing, but what can consumers do to help?
+Q4 – Corporations should be leading the way in clothes recycling, but what can consumers do to help?

 Rob – Corporations certainly should be leading the way, however consumers have arguably the greatest power over corporations in the fact that their demand dictates supply.
 This is already becoming apparent as clothing brands pivot more towards sustainability and away from fast fashion.
 For the average consumer however, the simplest thing to do is to try to either throw away less clothing, or if it’s essential to do so, do it in a way which sees them going to good use.